-The Chula Vista Wildlife Reserve Island is a man-made feature designed to provide wetland habitat for marsh inhabiting species, and elevated habitat for California least tern nesting.
-The site is a peninsula connected to the mainland at the South Bay Power Plant property, and accessible from land only through the facility.
-The "island" is owned by the San Diego Port Authority, and entry must be approved by them and cleared by the power plant managers.
+The Chula Vista Wildlife Reserve Island is a man-made feature designed to provide wetland habitat for marsh inhabiting species, and nearshore habitat for California least tern nesting.
+The "island" is owned by the San Diego Port Authority and vehicle shoreline access may be available through South Bay Salt Company.
 Protection of the site is primarily directed toward exclusion of oil from the two small embayments that form the wetland habitat.
 The marshes are open to tidal exchange by three narrow tidal channels all located on the north side of the island.